 Now, I would challenge anyone here to live in Reston, VA, or in New Jersey, on \$4,000 a year with dignity.
-Social Security does need help in doing this.
-We are all brothers and sisters.
+Social Security does help mom, also.

 What I am trying to say is my mother has done her work as a mom, as a person, as a wife, as a citizen; worked the polls, did all of the good citizen stuff.
 She raised her family.
 Now she has a need.
 She has been blessed with her children; her children have been blessed with good health.